-Alexandra House was established in 1977, when a group of concerned citizens formed the Anoka County Task Force for Battered Women.
+Alexandra House was established in 1977, when a group of concerned citizens (Lexi Selvig, Mary Zagaros, Margaret Langfeld, and Sharon (Coleman) Lawrence), formed the Anoka County Task Force for Battered Women.
 Within a year the Task Force established a 24-hour crisis line, with the first emergency shelter opening in 1980.
 First located in Fridley, the original shelter housed 12 women and children.
 In 1983 the shelter moved to a new site in Blaine that provided space for 17 residents.
 By 1994, the second shelter was outgrown and the organization built its current facility in Blaine, which can house up to 35 women and children (including males to age 18) at a time.

-As the needs of the community evolved, Alexandra House has expanded on its services – adding legal advocacy, therapy and support services, violence prevention programs, abuse in later life resources, and community education and professional training.
+As the needs of the community evolved, Alexandra House has expanded on its services – adding legal advocacy, support services, violence prevention programs, elder abuse services, and community education and professional training.

 - View Alexandra House’s Guidestar Page, where you can access additional organizational information as well as our 990’s and audited financial statements.